Ram D. Sriram

 These series of videos provide an introduction to KBES and how to build a KBES.
 The videos were produced in the 1986 time frame when I served as a faculty member at MIT, where I taught a course on KBES for Engineers.
 This led to authoring a book entitled “Intelligent Systems for Engineering,” published by Springer Verlag.

-Location: Center for Advanced Engineering Studies, M.I.T., December 1987
+First presented: Center for Advanced Engineering Studies, M.I.T., December 1987

 Sources: Video 1: Introduction to KBES